lordzohar/Naukri-autoapply-bot/README.md

 - goto about:profiles and Copy the path of the Root Directory
 - Open Naukri-auto-apply-bot python file and paste the path in profiles variable
 - Add your Firstname, Lastname, keywords(Job roles) and location(optional)
+- Run the Naukri-autoapply bot by python Naukri-Mozilla.py
+- Please note this script was built in selenium version 3

+## Steps to run the Edge file
+- Download Edge driver and include its filepath in the naukri-Edge file
+- Add your Firstname, Lastname, keywords(Job roles) and location(optional)
-- Run the Naukri-autoapply bot by python Naukri-auto-apply-bot.py
+- Run the Naukri-autoapply bot by python Naukri-Edge.py

-### Feel free to add any changes or update the code as per your requirements.
+- Please note this script was built in selenium version 4